-Neck strains and sprains are some of the most common musculoskeletal injuries.
-Neck pain from acceleration and deceleration injuries after a car crash is often called Whiplash Syndrome or Whiplash Associated Disorder (WAD).
+Neck strains and sprains are among the most common musculoskeletal injuries.
+In cases where neck pain results from rapid acceleration and deceleration, such as during a car crash or sporting injury, it is often referred to as Whiplash Syndrome or Whiplash Associated Disorder (WAD).

 Neck Anatomy

-The neck consists of seven cervical vertebrae stacked on top of each other and separated by intervertebral discs.
-The top two vertebrae are specialised for head rotation and flexion/extension (bending forwards and backwards).
+The neck is composed of seven cervical vertebrae stacked on top of one another, separated by intervertebral discs.
+The top two vertebrae are uniquely designed for head rotation and flexion/extension (bending forwards and backwards).

 Who Gets A Cervical Strain Or Whiplash?